-A near-constant fixture of MovieMaker magazine's 50 Film Festivals Worth the Entry Fee, BendFilm celebrates independent films and the risky, passionate, tough and talented people who make them.
-The 2018 festival screened 116 feature, documentaries and short films, with 51% of features and 42% of shorts directed by women.
-This year's 16th Annual Festival runs from Thursday, Oct.
-10 - Sunday, Oct.
-13, with most venues located in Bend's historic downtown and the nearby Old Mill District. $10,500 in cash prizes including the $5,000 cash "Best of Show!"
+Named as one of the "Top 25 Coolest Film Festivals in the World" in 2019 and a near-constant fixture of MovieMaker magazine's "50 Film Festivals Worth the Entry Fee", BendFilm celebrates independent films and the risky, passionate, tough and talented people who make them.
+The 2019 festival screened 116 feature, documentaries and short films, with 51% of features and 42% of shorts directed by women.
+This year's 17th Annual Festival runs from Thursday, Oct.
+8 - Sunday, Oct.
+11, with most venues located in Bend's historic downtown and the nearby Old Mill District. $11,000 in cash prizes including the $5,000 cash "Best of Show!"

 The 2018 BendFilm inaugural recipients of the (Indie) Women of the Year Award, Debra Granik, and Anne Rosellini were recognized for their career work.
 This annual award is presented to a female artist who demonstrates an exceptional passion for independent film, bravely share her authentic voice and makes extraordinary contributions to the independent body of work.